thekakodkar/BODtoJSON/README.md

 # Mapper

 Mapper is a sample python mapper script for Infor ION scripting.
-Mapper is for converting the LN BOD XML to NDJSON
+Mapper is for converting the LN BOD XML to nested & flat JSON